Florida International visits Charlotte following Brewer’s 25-point game | Federal News Network

 Charlotte, North Carolina; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Florida International plays the Charlotte 49ers after Tevin Brewer scored 25 points in Florida International’s 80-78 victory over the Rice Owls.
+BOTTOM LINE: Florida International visits the Charlotte 49ers after Tevin Brewer scored 25 points in Florida International’s 80-78 victory against the Rice Owls.

-The 49ers are 9-3 on their home court.
-Charlotte ranks second in C-USA with 14.7 assists per game led by Jahmir Young averaging 3.8.
+The 49ers have gone 9-3 at home.
+Charlotte is 7-3 when it has fewer turnovers than its opponents and averages 10.8 turnovers per game.

-The Panthers have gone 5-9 against C-USA opponents.
-Florida International ranks seventh in C-USA shooting 35.5% from 3-point range.
+The Panthers are 5-9 in conference games.
+Florida International averages 72.5 points while outscoring opponents by 2.2 points per game.

-The teams square off for the second time this season in C-USA play.
-The 49ers won the last matchup 81-68 on Feb.
+The teams play for the second time this season in C-USA play.
+The 49ers won the last meeting 81-68 on Feb.
 7. Jackson Threadgill scored 21 points points to help lead the 49ers to the victory.

-TOP PERFORMERS: Young is averaging 19.5 points, 5.8 rebounds and 3.8 assists for the 49ers.
-Austin Butler is averaging 11.1 points over the last 10 games for Charlotte.
+TOP PERFORMERS: Austin Butler is averaging 12.5 points and 6.1 rebounds for the 49ers.
+Robert Braswell is averaging 1.4 made 3-pointers over the last 10 games for Charlotte.

 Eric Lovett is shooting 36.1% from beyond the arc with 2.1 made 3-pointers per game for the Panthers, while averaging 9.3 points.
-Brewer is averaging 12.7 points and 4.8 assists over the last 10 games for Florida International.
+Brewer is shooting 46.7% and averaging 12.7 points over the past 10 games for Florida International.

 LAST 10 GAMES: 49ers: 5-5, averaging 72.4 points, 28.8 rebounds, 16.7 assists, 3.8 steals and 2.4 blocks per game while shooting 48.1% from the field.
 Their opponents have averaged 73.0 points per game.